 Perhaps surprisingly though, Sierra Negra is also the shallowest of the Isabela island volcanoes, measuring in at just 100m deep in places.

 Sierra Negra is a large shield volcano.
-It formed through many successive eruptions of very fluid, low viscocity lava.
-These thin flows spread quickly, far and wide, before they solidify, hence the long and broad shape of the resulting volcano.
+It was formed through many successive eruptions of very fluid, low viscocity lava.
+These thin flows spread quickly, far and wide, before solidifying, hence the long and broad shape of the resulting volcano.

-Shield volcanoes are so named because they look like a warrior’s shield lying flat on the Earth.
+Shield volcanoes are so named because they look like a warrior’s shield lying flat on the ground.

 For more information about the geology and volcanic origin of the archipelago, check out our Galapagos Volcanoes blog post.

-Geologists estimate Sierra Negra to be approximately 535,000 years old.
-Calculations are based on volume of the volcano (588 km3), together with historic eruption rates.
+Geologists estimate Sierra Negra Volcano to be approximately 535,000 years old.
+Calculations are based on the volume of the volcano (588 km3), together with historic eruption rates.

 Contact us to organise a Galapagos vacation that includes an unforgettable visit to Sierra Negra Volcano.
 We’ll be happy to send you a free tour quote, with all of the very best Galapagos options for your dream trip.

-In conclusion, Sierra Negra is the big daddy of Galapagos volcanoes.
+In conclusion, Sierra Negra Volcano is the big daddy of Galapagos craters.
 It’s also the most accessible and easy to visit.
-For visitors to Isabela island, Sierra Negra is a great option for an active day tour, and also to learn about the volcanic origins of the Galapagos islands.
+For visitors to Isabela island, Sierra Negra is a great option for an active day tour hike, and an opportunity to learn about the volcanic origins of the Galapagos islands.
 We highly recommend the trek up to the Sierra Negra crater, for panoramic views and volcanic wonder!